-Secondary hypertension develops because of other diseases, such as sleep apnea syndrome, aortic isthmus stenosis or atherosclerosis.
-Neurogenic, psychogenic and iatrogenic forms of the disease are also known.
-The latter includes, among others, ovulation inhibitors and NSAR drugs.
-Drugs and toxic substances, such as excessive licorice consumption, may also cause secondary hypertension.
+Secondary hypertension is triggered by other diseases, such as sleep apnea syndrome, aortic isthmus stenosis, and atherosclerosis.
+Neurogenic, psychogenic, and iatrogenic forms of the disease are also known.
+Iatrogenic factors include, among others, ovulation inhibitors and NSAR drugs.
+Exposure to drugs and toxins, such as excessive licorice consumption, may also induce secondary hypertension.

-Renal hypertension caused by renal parenchymal diseases or renal artery stenosis as well as endocrine hypertension, i.e., in cases of primary and secondary hyperaldosteronism, pheochromocytoma, Cushing syndrome or thyrotoxicosis, are also among the secondary forms of hypertension.
+Other forms of secondary hypertension include renal hypertension caused by diseases of renal parenchyma or renal artery stenosis as well as endocrine hypertension, i.e. in cases of primary and secondary hyperaldosteronism, pheochromocytoma, Cushing syndrome, or thyrotoxicosis.

 Another type of arterial hypertension is the hypertensive disease of pregnancy.
-Among the risk factors are increasing maternal age and multi-fetal pregnancies.
+Among the risk factors for pregnancy-related hypertension include increasing maternal age and multi-fetal pregnancies.

-Hypertensive disorders of pregnancy include a variety of diseases which can occur in pregnancy, such as:
+Hypertensive disorders of pregnancy include a variety of diseases occurring in pregnancy, such as:

 - Eclampsia (pre-eclampsia with at least one convulsion episode)